theknackattack/prayerSequence/README.md

 This prayer list program is based on the real life inspiration of the prayer list that has been started by Franklin Steele of [Wisdom And Understandning](https://www.youtube.com/@psalm146V5) channel on YouTube.

+Currently I am debating whether to have this stay as a regular program or to advance this into an actual app that you can download on either a computer or mobile phone.

 ## Beginning Scriptures

 These are the beginning scriptures that will be the beginning layer before praying for the names of the people.